Ethicon: Radiation sterilization

 Beginning in 1956, sutures manufactured by Ethicon became the first commercial medical devices to be radio-sterilized, marking a advancement over heat sterilization methods that adversely affected product quality and restricted packaging material choices.
 Charles Artandi, who joined Ethicon in 1953, led the development of reliable radiation sterilization techniques and produced foundational research on the effects of radiation on over one hundred different types of microorganisms, suture materials, and various packaging materials.
 In 1959, Artandi and Walton Van Winkle established that a dose of 25 kGy was 40% above the minimum required to eliminate the most resistant microorganisms, a standard that became accepted for medical device sterilization.

-Ethicon initially purchasing a microwave linear accelerator from High Voltage Engineering Corporation in 1957 for electron-beam sterliization.
+Ethicon purchased a microwave linear accelerator from High Voltage Engineering Corporation in 1957 for electron-beam sterilization.
 The company transitioned to gamma irradiation in 1960 due to the electron beam's limited penetration and machine reliability issues.
-In 1961, following competitive bidding, Ethicon selected Atomic Energy of Canada Limited to supply a gamma irradiator for its Sommerville, New Jersey facility, which became operational in 1964.
+In 1961, following competitive bidding, Ethicon selected Atomic Energy of Canada Limited to supply a gamma irradiator for its Somerville, New Jersey facility, which became operational in 1964.
 That same year, additional gamma irradiators were constructed in San Angelo, Texas and Peterborough, Ontario, followed by facilities in San Angelo and Slough, England before 1965.
-The Sommerville facility became an international center for radiation sterilization research, and in 1978 Artandi was named the "Father of Irradiation Sterilisation," receiving both the Johnson Medal for Research and Development and the American Nuclear Society's Radiation Industry Award for his contributions to the field.
+The Somerville facility became an international center for radiation sterilization research, and in 1978 Artandi was named the "Father of Irradiation Sterilisation," receiving both the Johnson Medal for Research and Development and the American Nuclear Society's Radiation Industry Award for his contributions to the field.

 In 1992, Ethicon was restructured, and Ethicon Endo-Surgery became a separate corporate entity.

 In 2008, Ethicon sold its wound management business to One Equity Partners and became Systagenix Wound Management Limited.

 In 2009, Ethicon acquired breast implant maker Mentor, and in 2010 it acquired ear, nose and throat technology company Acclarent.
 In 2016, Ethicon acquired NeuWave Medical.

 In 2013, J&J merged Ethicon Endo-Surgery back into Ethicon.

 As of September 10, 2024, Ethicon began operating under the name Johnson & Johnson MedTech.